13 Ways to Create a Dementia Friendly Home

 When there’s a lot of clutter around, it can be difficult for someone with dementia to see the items they need at the moment.

-Clearing away unnecessary items and putting a focus on the things your older adult uses most helps them easily get what they need.
+Clearing away unnecessary items and focusing on the things your older adult uses most helps them get what they need more easily.

 2. Use contrasting colors, but keep patterns minimal